 Want to boost your fitness levels?
-Join the queue.
-But getting a sweat on doesn’t have to mean pounding muddy pavements in the unflinching chill of a winter’s evening.
+Join the line.
+But getting a sweat on doesn’t have to mean pounding muddy sidewalks in the unflinching chill of a winter’s evening.
 Why not climb a mountain in the Andes, or canyon through a Middle Eastern gorge instead?

 Travel challenges have a way of stretching your physical stamina without the residue pain/boredom of your average cardio workout.
 You’re so absorbed by what you’re doing, and where you are, you barely notice that you’re undergoing a major workout at the same time.

 With that in mind, we’ve picked out ten epic fitness challenges to get your heart racing and your adrenaline levels pumping.
 Ramp up your willpower and say hello to a fitter, bolder you with these adventures of a lifetime:

 Climb Rainbow Mountain in Peru

 It might look pretty, but a trek to the summit of Rainbow Mountain is no mean feat.
 You’ll need the support of fellow Flashpackers every step of the way, as you tackle the 5,035-meter ascent up through the breath-taking Cusco region of the Peruvian Andes.
 You and your crew will camp overnight at 4,000 meters, but don’t expect to get much sleep; the altitude makes everything harder.
 Make an early start for the final summit push, and watch in awe as the extraordinary dome of “Winicunca” comes into sight.
 You’ll never look at a stairmaster in the same way again.